websauna/websauna/docs/source/narrative/modelling/models.rst

 .. note ::

     One should never expose a running counter database keys, like a running counter ``id`` to the world.
 Leaking ids also leaks business intelligence like number of users or number of orders.
-Furthermore a guessable ids give a malicious party to an ability to guess URL endpoints, scrape data and and exploit other known weaknesses effectively.
+Furthermore guessable ids give a malicious party the ability to guess URL endpoints, scrape data and exploit other known weaknesses effectively.
 If possible it is recommended that you do not have any running counter ids on your models to avoid the issue altogether.

 UUID column support in databases